- Weiterführende Studien

 |Course content and focus areas||

 In the first and second semester, the basic module “Theoretical Intersections” introduces students from all academic backgrounds to the concept of STS and its contemporary debates.
-In the course of the program, students can then broaden and intensify their studies in STS by choosing two out of the three optional modules on the topics of Technologies of Governance, Markets and Cultures or Economies of Life.
+In the course of the program, students broaden their studies in STS by choosing two out of three optional modules on the topics of Technologies of Governance, Markets, and Cultures or Economies of Life.
+The Research Curriculum is a series of four modules that span the duration of the MA Program, offering a unique program of course work, independent research, and supervision that enables students to develop their research skills.
+It will be taught alongside the Theoretical Intersections and the thematic modules and guides students in the research-oriented learning process towards the Master’s thesis.

 |Degree||Master of Arts in Science and Technology Studies: Economies, Governance, Life|